Logo

 • Easy-to-create personalized event pages with a custom registration form to engage participants.

-• Quick scheduling of tasks and stages in a dashboard.
+• Quick scheduling of tasks and stages on a dashboard.

-• Seamless integration with other tools, internal social networks and IT (Information Technology) systems.
+• Seamless integration with other tools, internal social networks and IT systems.

-• Simple submissions management to ease the process of monitoring scores, submissions and status.
+• Simple submission management is needed to ease the process of monitoring scores, submissions, and status.

 • Insightful leadership board to receive live event updates on top performers and other crucial aspects.

-Let the event unfold.
-Let candidates quickly form teams, strategize, collaborate, course-correct with mentors' help and manage their submissions on a single platform.
-Inform groups of their progress through automated approvals and rejections after round completion.
+• Letting the event unfold with candidates quickly forming teams, strategizing, collaborating, and course-correcting with mentors' helping and managing their submissions on a single platform.
+Informing groups of their progress becomes simpler through automated approvals and rejections after round completion.
 With the dynamic leadership board, teams can track live updates and scores.

-Once the contest ends, it is time for judges to log in, grade submissions or analyze the automated results.
-Then, reveal and reward the winners and get ready to dive deep into post-event analytics to derive the ROI (return on investment).
+• Once the contest ends, the judges can log in, grade submissions or analyze the automated results.
+Then, reveal and reward the winners and dive deep into post-event analytics to derive the ROI.

 Written by